 3.7.
 Total phenolic compounds

 The influence of the postharvest treatments and storage conditions on the total phenolic compounds in the tomato fruits is presented in Table 07.
 The data for total phenolics showed significant differences among the storage conditions.
 In the case of the cold room storage, treatment T1(0:0:100) indicated a lower value of phenolic compound T1(7.57±0.587b) at 35DAS compared with other treatments T2, T3, and T4, with values of T2(10.53±0.643c), T3(14.58±0.007d) and T4(14.00±0.007d). respectively.
-This implies that the coating of tomato fruits with acacia gum incorporated with gallic acid and clove oil prevented the rapid senescence of tomato fruits due to the minimization of respiration, which is the mostly cause of tomato fruit deterioration and senescence (Arah, I.K. et al, 2016)
+This implies that the coating of tomato fruits with acacia gum incorporated with gallic acid and clove oil prevented the rapid senescence of tomato fruits due to the minimization of respiration, which is mostly the cause of tomato fruit deterioration and senescence (Arah, I.K. et al, 2016)

 In refrigerator storage conditions, the postharvest treatments showed no significant difference in the values of total phenolic compound concentration against storage time.
 Both treatments indicated good preservation of tomato fruits by minimization of respiration, which could have activated the metabolism of fruits, which could cause the perishing of the produce.
 At the same time, storage of tomato fruits in ambient conditions managed to reach 28DAS of the planned time of research.
 Under ambient storage, the total phenolic values were not significantly different from 1DAS to 21DAS for both treatments, but at 28DAS, treatment T4 indicated a lower value than treatments T2, T3, and T4.
 9(As shown in Table 07).
 This implies that postharvest treatments T2, T3, and T4 performed well in preserving the phenolic compound in ambient conditions compared to treatment T1